jmaurelli/ai-workflow-system/dev_workflow/generate-and-process/gen-tasks-and-testing.md

 ### 3. Expand into Sub-Tasks
 - For each parent task, break it down into smaller sub-tasks (ideally actions that take less than one day) using Markdown checklists (`- [ ]`).
 - Ensure that each parent task includes at least one sub-task related to testing.
+- The first sub-task under each parent MUST be: "Write failing smoke test (targeting acceptance criteria)".
 - Add explicit acceptance criteria for each parent task, tied to PRD requirements.

 **Example:**